Pythonese/2DsMax/README.md

 ## Installation
 Download "2DsMax-x64.zip" or "2DsMax-x86.zip" and run WindowsProject2.exe.
 ## How to Build Locally
-For building it run aaa with Visual Studio.
+For building it run "2DsMax-source/WindowsProject2.sln" with Visual Studio.